-Today I am off to the Clarens Craft Beer Festival in the Free State.
+If you love craft beer, small-town living and spectacular landscapes then you have to join the Clarens Craft Beer Festival in the Free State.
 This small South African town is famed for its two-day annual beer festival, which happens around the last weekend of February.
-And as it’s the only beer fest in the province, they don’t muck about.
+Besides beer, and lots of it, there are food trucks and stalls as well as live music.
+This year the Clarens Craft Beer Festival is taking place on 23-24 February 2018 and will host 24 South African craft breweries.
+It’s the only beer fest in the province, so they don’t muck about.

 Clarens Brewery is arguably the Free State’s best known brew-pub.
 Owner Stephan Meyer boasts that it’s the town’s busiest time of year by far.
 Should you visit on any other day, the brewery serves seven beers on tap, a few seasonal brews, fruit ciders and liquers, as well as whiskey and apple brandy.
 Their taster panel allows you to sample the beers for free before choosing your favourite to sip beneath the shade of the chestnut trees that face the town square.
 And if you need to line your stomach they serve German-style pub food.

-I’ve been to two Clarens Beer Fests (and survived), so I feel qualified to write about how you can do the same.
+I’ve been to three (of the seven) Clarens Beer Fests (and survived), so I feel qualified to write about how you can do the same.

 1. Get a drinking buddy